Posted by Oded Hareven

 - Plugs into every common cloud platform such as Kubernetes, Docker, Jenkins, Terraform, Ansible, and others

-- The flexible pay-per-use model makes it completely scalable and affordable
+- Offers flexible pay-per-use pricing which makes it completely scalable and affordable

-- Patent-pending, Zero-Trust Encryption DFCTM – Distributed Fragments Cryptography – enables unique protection to any secret, giving only its owner the exclusive ability to access, encrypt and decrypt it
+- Uses patented, Zero-Trust Encryption DFCTM – Distributed Fragments Cryptography – which enables unique protection to any secret, giving only its owner the exclusive ability to access, encrypt and decrypt it

-- FIPS 140-2 certified, recognized worldwide as one of the highest standards for cryptography validation
+- Is FIPS 140-2 certified, recognized worldwide as one of the highest standards for cryptography validation

-AKEYLESS offers a singular solution to a growing problem – managing secrets and keys across hybrid and multi-cloud environments, solving for developers and DevOps the challenge of keeping track and rotating passwords.
+Akeyless offers a singular solution to a growing problem – managing secrets and keys across hybrid and multi-cloud environments, solving the challenge of keeping track and rotating passwords for developers and DevOps.

-With AKEYLESS, organizations finally don’t need to compromise scalability nor security when moving to multi-cloud or hybrid environments.
+With Akeyless, organizations finally need not compromise on scalability nor security when moving to multi-cloud or hybrid environments.